 Local authority transition team

 Before you turn 18, you can ask your local authority for a transition assessment.
-The Care Act 2014 says they have to give you one if you ask for one.
+The Care Act 2014 says they have to give you this if you ask.

 When you are 14 or under, your local authority should give you a named person to help you transition to adult services.
 They will often be a social worker and might be called a ‘keyworker’.
-If you do not get a keyworker, ask for one.
-You may have more than one keyworker if they change jobs.
+If you do not get a keyworker, ask your local authority.

 It’s your keyworker’s job to help you transition to adult services.
 You will make a transition plan together.
 This looks at the support you need to meet specific goals.
 Your goals should be things you want to be able to do.
 They should include:

-If you do not have a good relationship with your keyworker, you can ask for a new one.
+If you do not have a good relationship with your keyworker, you can ask to change.
 You can also ask for an advocate to go with you to meetings about your care.
 An advocate should be someone you trust, who also knows what your rights are.

 Groups for young disabled people

 Talking to other young people with similar needs can help.
 Look on your local authority’s Local Offer page to see if there are any groups for disabled young people.
-Search for groups run by young disabled people on sites like meetup.com.
+Search for groups run by young disabled people online.

 Go to meetings about your care